Pizza (film series): Pizza

 The first installment of the series, based on a fictional incidents.
 The film is written and directed by Karthik Subbaraj and produced by C. V. Kumar.
 It stars Vijay Sethupathi, Remya Nambeesan in lead roles.Pizza was released on 19 October 2012 by Sangam Cinemas Chennai, in 600 theatres and gained positive response from audiences.
 It earned ₹8 crore worldwide against a budget of ₹1.5 crore.
-The satellite rights of the film were acquired by Sun TV.

 The film follows Michael, a pizza delivery boy, who lives with Anu, an aspiring horror fiction writer.
 One day, while delivering food, he goes to a bungalow where mysterious events begin to take place.

 Pizza 2

 After the success of Pizza, C. V. Kumar and Santhosh Narayanan re-unite once again for sequel.
 The film was titled as Pizza II: Villa and also second installment in this series.
 The film stars Ashok Selvan and Sanchita Shetty in lead roles.
 The film was released on 14 November 2013 worldwide. and gained positive response from audiences.
 Proving to be similarly successful to the first entry in the series, the film emerged as a huge box office success collected ₹20 crore worldwide.

 Pizza 2 features Jebin and his girlfriend Aarthi as they find a series of paintings in an ancient mansion.
 Trouble begins when the incidents from the paintings begin to come true.